alimertgok/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Stock price prediction with using LSTM module and PyTorch.
+Developed stock price prediction using LSTM module and using Kaggle's Google historical data and PyTorch from Python.